 Two hundred pounds might buy you a month of phone use, a gym membership and a few streaming subscriptions.

 Or, for the same money, you could drive away in a car that’s only several years old, with modern tech and low mileage.
-You’ll also benefit from modern safety features and engines that are more economical than ever before.
+You’ll also benefit from handy safety features and engines that are more economical than ever before.

 And a £200 per month budget is enough to put an impressively wide choice of cars in your parking space.
 You can find city-friendly superminis or family-friendly SUVs that are ready for adventure.
 The only question now is… which one is going to be your next car?